 A. Ph.D. qualifying and comprehensive examinations

-All Ph.D. students must pass a qualifying, which is a written exam covering basic underrgraduate material.
+All Ph.D. students must pass a qualifying exam, which is a written exam covering basic undergraduate material.
 Students must select one exam composed of a core section plus a specialized section.

 Core (linear algebra, complex analysis, real analysis)

 Based on material from the Mathematics courses 2R, 3A, 3X.

 Abstract vector spaces.
 Linear transformations, inner product spaces. spectral theorems, orthogonal bases.

 Sequences of real numbers; supremum, continuity, Riemann integral, differentiation, sequences and series of functions, uniform continuity and uniform convergence.

 Analytic functions, Cauchy's theorem, Cauchy's integral formula, residues, zeroes of analytic functions; Laurent series, the maximum principle.

 Applied Mathematics Option (ordinary and partial differential equations)

 Based on material from the Mathematics courses 3F, 3FF.